-In the month-long study, the Royal Horticultural Society recorded ten people reading from either literary or scientific works, both men and women, and played their voices through a set of headphones that was attached to each tomato plant's pot (so, one tomato plant per person.)
+In the month-long study, the Royal Horticultural Society recorded 10 people, including both men and women, reading from either literary or scientific works.
+Each recording was played through a set of headphones that was attached to each tomato plant's pot (so, one tomato plant per person.)
 The same tomato variety was used, same soil, same care regimen, etc. They also included two plants that were not read to as a control.

 At the end of the month, the plants that had been attached to female voices grew an average of an inch taller than those attached to a male voice.
 The overall winning tomato listened to Sarah Darwin, great-great-granddaughter of Charles Darwin.
 Her plant grew approximately two inches taller than the rest.

 What Did Ms. Darwin Read to Her Tomato Plant?